 Potato Salad: I love potatoes, and I love mayo; hence I love potato salad.

 Burnt Ends: I popped a couple of these guys in my mouth right before going in on my brisket sandwich.
-I loved them, and luckily they were not overcooked, which always seem to be a problem in other restos.
+I loved them, and luckily they were not overcooked, which always seems to be a problem in other restos.

 Spare Ribs: I’m not a spare rib kinda guy, so I didn’t even try them.
 The fellas seemed to enjoy them based on the sound emanating from them.